ncatlab/nlab-content/pages/3831.md

 C \otimes C \otimes C & \underset{R \otimes 1}{\to} & C \otimes C \otimes C & \underset{1 \otimes R}{\to} & C \otimes C \otimes C
 }$$

 commutes (as usually done, we work in strict monoidal categories for convenience).
 The statement now is that the braid category is initial in the category of strict monoidal categories equipped with a Yang-Baxter object.
+The $R$ in this case is a generator of $B_2 \cong \mathbb{Z}$, which is a braid with one crossing, and the commutativity may be pictured as an equality across a Reidemeister III move (and may be proven using the axioms of a braided monoidal category).

 This result gave a conceptual framework in which to interpret quantum group representations as giving knot invariants.